bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 At the top of the Networks summary tab, try Expand “none”, then “top” and “all”  to get information about the sources of the different networks.

 8	Highlight all connections corresponding to each network by clicking the name of each network category.
 Click on  “Shared protein domains” and see which genes are connected by predicted protein protein interaction.
 You can do the same for “Co-localization” , “Co-expression”  and “Physical interactions”.
-Tips:  these observations of the number of connections make easier to understand why co-expression and shared protein domains get the higher percent weight on this network: they are helping to connect more genes than physical interactions and predicted; A higher weight means that this network helped more to find related genes.
+**Tips**:  these observations of the number of connections make easier to understand why co-expression and shared protein domains get the higher percent weight on this network: they are helping to connect more genes than physical interactions and predicted; A higher weight means that this network helped more to find related genes.
 9	Locate the Functions summary tab (bottom left ) and look at what functions were  significantly enriched in this list of prostate genes.
 10	“Shared protein domains” is an important part of the network.
 What would be the GeneMANIA results if we don’t include this source when we run GSEA?
 Click on ‘Show advanced option   ’ which is located at the right of the search box.
 Uncheck ‘Shared protein domains’ and click on the search icon  .
 Explore the results.
 `
 11	Locate the Functions summary tab (bottom left ) and look at what functions were  significantly enriched with these new settings.
 12	Upload a custom network to GeneMANIA: in ‘advanced options  ’, click on “Upload network…” and browse your computer to locate and select the file “CYB11B_pearson_correlation_prostate.txt”.
 Wait about a minute for the network to be uploaded.
-Explore the results and locate the genes linked by the custom network (tip: click on “Uploaded” in the Networks tab).
+Explore the results and locate the genes linked by the custom network (**tip**: click on “Uploaded” in the Networks tab).

 13	Try additional parameters of the ‘advanced options ’ by selecting “Customise advanced options’‘ and look at how the changes you made influenced the results.
 For example change ‘Network weighting’ method or ‘Max resultant genes: ’.